Why Are My Facebook Ads Getting Rejected?

 • Change placement;

-• Optimize the ad and change delivery choices;
+• Optimise the ad and change delivery choices;

 • Modify the budget and the schedule.